-New Sedgwick County Election Commissioner shares plans
+New Sedgwick County election commissioner shares plans

 The budget is set for this election year, but Sedgwick County Commissioner Pete Meitzner said changes could happen if needed.

-“We have some flexibility to try and make adjustments either permanently or temporarily,” said Sedgwick County Election Commissioner Pete Meitzner.
+“We have some flexibility to try and make adjustments either permanently or temporarily,” said Meitzner.

 Besides the budget, Rainwater plans on looking at staffing.
 She said some are feeling overworked.